Brazil's top court suspends impeachment of Rousseff

 Adding to Brazil's political crisis is a growing rift between Rousseff and her vice president, whose fractious PMDB party is divided over the impeachment of the president and moving closer to breaking away from her coalition.

-Temer and Rousseff met later on Wednesday.
-Both released identical, one-sentence comments after the meeting saying they agreed to have a "productive relation."

-The vice president has failed to publicly support the president during the impeachment proceedings.

-Tuesday's vote on the impeachment committee was a blow to the PMDB leader in the lower house, Leonardo Picciani, an opponent of impeachment since Rousseff granted his faction two Cabinet posts in October.
+Tuesday's vote on the impeachment committee was a slap in the face for the PMDB leader in the lower house, Leonardo Picciani, an opponent of impeachment since Rousseff granted his faction two cabinet posts in October.

 In a setback for the president, the party replaced him on Wednesday with Leonardo Quintao, a congressman less sympathetic to her.